IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Try opening
 `https://openwhisk.ng.bluemix.net/api/v1/web/andreas.nauerz%40de.ibm.com_dev/default/webAction.http` in your browser (again after having replaced the namespace with yours).
 You should be redirected to the openwhisk.org site.

 Next, let's make use of the `headers`, `status` and `body` properties to respond with an image.
-To do so update the previously created web action like this (snippet 28):
+To do so update the previously created web action like this:

 ```javascript
 function main() {